jewel/clearskies/PROTOCOL.md

 compatibility, unsupported message types or extra keys are silently ignored.

-A message with a binary data payload is also encoded in JSON, but it is prefixed an exclamation point, followed by the number of bytes in ASCII, followed by an exclamation point, and then the JSON message as usual, including the termination newline.
+A message with a binary data payload is also encoded in JSON, but it is prefixed an exclamation point, followed by the size (in bytes) of the binary payload, followed by an exclamation point, and then the JSON message as usual, including the termination newline.
 After the newline, the entire binary payload will be sent.
 For ease in debugging, the binary payload will be followed by a newline.

 For example: